 Problems with peeing are common as you get older and are mostly due to things other than prostate cancer.

 Most men who have problems peeing have an enlarged prostate but do not have cancer.
-However prostate cancer can make it hard to pee, make you leak urine, make you need to pee more often and sometimes, cause blood in the urine.
-If you have any of these problems you should talk to your doctor.
+However, prostate cancer can cause problems with urinating.
+If you notice any of these symptoms you should talk to your doctor:

 - Dribbling, leaking or trouble stopping the flow of urine